kelopm/masjidalmadar/README.md

-# Masjid Al Madar – Shift Brothers
+# Masjid Al Madar - Brothers' Shift App

 A small web app to help brothers on shift look out for each other and organise their prayers.